meet3012/Investigate-a-Data-Set/README.md

 This project contains :

-Investigate-a-data-set.ipynb, the Jupyter Notebook containing all the work.
+Investigate_a_Dataset.ipynb, the Jupyter Notebook containing all the work.

 #### Dataset file